Caenby

 Caenby is a hamlet and civil parish in the West Lindsey district of Lincolnshire, England.
-It is situated 10 mi north from the city and county town of Lincoln.
+It is situated 10 mi north of the city and county town of Lincoln.
 The population is included in the civil parish of Glentham.

 The place name, Caenby, seems to contain an unrecorded Old Norse personal name Kafni, + bȳ (Old Norse), a farmstead, a village, so possibly, 'Kafni's farm or settlement'.